canderton3/7641Team24/midterm_report.md

 ## Supervised
 ### TODO: Steps Moving Forward

-# Results
---silhouette coefficient
---number of cluster
---number of candidate / false positive exoplanets in each cluster
 ## K-means
 ### Result

-## K-means
 In order to choose the correct number of clusters for the K-means algorithim, the team plotted an elbow curve over both the top 10 and top 5 features.
 We then ran an elbow identifying function to find the most significant number of clusters to use.

 #### Using Top 10 Features